 US State Locations: Alaska, Alabama, Arkansas, Arizona, California, Colorado, Connecticut, District of Columbia, Delaware, Florida, Georgia, Hawaii, Iowa, Idaho, Illinois, Indiana, Kansas, Kentucky, Louisiana, Massachusetts, Maryland, Maine, Michigan, Minnesota, Missouri, Mississippi, Montana, North Carolina, Nebraska, New Hampshire, New Jersey, New Mexico, Nevada, New York, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Virginia, Vermont, Washington, Wisconsin, West Virginia, and Wyoming

 Introduced Locations: Argentina, Belgium, Brazil, China, Colombia, Cuba, Dominican Republic, Ecuador, France, Germany, Greece, Haiti, Indonesia, Italy, Jamaica, Japan, Malaysia, Peru, Philippines, Puerto Rico, Singapore, Spain, Taiwan, Thailand, Uruguay, and Venezuela

-The American Bullfrog is one of the largest frogs in the world which has lead it to be one of the most invasive frogs in the world.
-It is naturally found in North America but has spread to South America, Europe, and Asia.
+The American Bullfrog is one of the largest frogs in the world.
+This has lead to it to being one of the most invasive frogs in the world.
+The frogs are naturally found in North America but has spread to South America, Europe, and Asia.
 Their large size gives it an advantage over other frogs when it comes to catching prey and they also just eat other frogs.
 Invasive American Bullfrogs also can spread diseases and viruses.